Art - 5

 OVERVIEW

-In Art Grade 5, students are exposed to many styles of art—painting, pottery, glassblowing, sculpting, and graphic design.
-In addition to the learning about the elements of art like line, space, color, shape, value, form, and texture, this course introduces students to all types of careers in art fields.
-Students will build upon their art techniques, learn the art of critique, and virtually travel across the world to explore how language and music influence art in different countries.
+In Art Grade 5, students are exposed to many art styles—painting, pottery, glassblowing, sculpting, and graphic design.
+In addition to learning about the elements of art like line, space, color, shape, value, form, and texture, this course introduces students to all types of careers in art fields.
+Students will build upon their art techniques, learn the art of critique, and virtually travel worldwide to explore how language and music influence art in different countries.

 MAJOR TOPICS AND CONCEPTS